dysonprotocol/dysonprotocol2/x/whaleswap/msg_make_trade_spec.md

 These functions are shared across MakeTrade, and (in the second phase) will also be used by PoolSwap and TakeOffer by refactoring them to orchestrate the same helpers rather than re-implementing logic.

 ### Error Text Uniformity (do not change)
-- “operations must be non-empty”
+- "operations must be non-empty"
+- "duplicate pool_id %d in operations"
+- "duplicate offer_id %d in operations"
+- "duplicate auction_id %d in operations"
-- “swap leg invalid”
+- "swap leg invalid"
-- “input denom %s not in pool %d”
+- "input denom %s not in pool %d"
 - “output denom %s not in pool %d”
 - “swap_out must be > 0”
 - “exact-out equals/exceeds reserve”